shanisharrma/ts-sql-production-template/README.md

 2. `npm run start`: Run the production server.

 3. `npm run lint`: Lint the TypeScript code.

 4. `npm run dist`: Build the TypeScript code into JavaScript.

+5. `npm run db:migrate`: Run this to migrate all the required db migrations.

 ## Error Handling